mandl/LinkIt_Assist_2502/FirmwareUploader/readme.md

 3. Calibrate the internal PSRAM
 4. Power up the baseband
 4. Doing EMI remap
-5. Upload part 1  (INT_SYSRAM) of the DA-Loader  to 0x70007000
+5. Upload **INT_SYSRAM** of the download agent to 0x70007000
-6. Upload part 2  (EXT_RAM) of the DA-Loader to 0x10020000
+6. Upload **EXT_RAM** of the download agent  to 0x10020000
-7. Start DA-Loader (0x70007000)
+7. Start download agent.
+Jump to address 0x70007000
-8. Connect to the DA-Loader.
-Now the DA-Loader takes over the communication.
+8. Connect to the download agent .
+Now the download agent  takes over the communication.
-9. DA-Loader starts to detect NOR/SF flash.
+9. Download agent starts to detect NOR/SF flash.
 Using the file **NOR_FLASH_TABLE**
 12. Upload **SEEED02A_DEMO_BOOTLOADER_V005_MT2502_MAUI_11CW1418SP5_W15_19.bin**
 13. Upload **EXT_BOOTLOADER**
 15. Upload **ROM**